 Many utilities limit the discussion of reliability to outages.
 However, power quality is a key component of reliability.
-Many standards address power quality.12 Moreover, power quality issues vary in scope and addressability.
+Many standards address power quality.
+Moreover, power quality issues vary in scope and addressability.
 On one hand, a utility can spend significant amounts of money to create a power system with a near-perfect sinusoidal voltage source, regardless of what is happening.
 On the other hand, a public power utility must pass all of its costs--including power quality control costs--on to the customer.
-Thus, utilities must find a middle ground that can accommodate customers' power quality needs, allow for addition of unexpected new load without significant impacts, and keep costs at a reasonable level.